 Given the Astros hypothetically have more money to spend and could spend it more wisely, let's say that jumping from a 73-win talent level to about 90 is at the borderline of reasonable.

 Would that get the job done?
-Last year, thewon the AL West with 96 wins.
-This season, their division-leading pace is a little shy of that, and they're overall getting older--most of their core players are exiting their primes, and their best player, , may not even play for the Rangers next season.
-Also, the won the Wild Card last year with 91 wins.
+Last year, the Rangers won the AL West with 96 wins.
+This season, their division-leading pace is a little shy of that, and they're overall getting older--most of their core players are exiting their primes, and their best player, Josh Hamilton, may not even play for the Rangers next season.
+Also, the Rays won the Wild Card last year with 91 wins.
 So yes, 90 wins would put the Astros in the general range of contending.
 They wouldn't be a surefire playoff team, but they'd be in the mix.

 Let's proceed, then.
 How could this money be spent?